VIA is led by a group of experienced professionals

 Come and meet the team.

-'Stana' has been the Financial Manager of VIA since 2014, and has held accounting positions in companies of various sizes across a range of sectors.
+'Stana' has been the Financial Controller of VIA since 2014, and has held accounting positions in companies of various sizes across a range of sectors.
+A balanced understanding of the business is possible from degrees in both engineering and a Masters in accounting.
 Originally from Slovakia, she has called Australia home for the past 16 years, and now is in Vanuatu helping to roll out the VIA operations.
 With a keen eye watching that VIA is earns as much as it spends, she is excited to help build up the portfolio of assets under management to the scale where they can be a healthy business benefiting a great number of rural villages.
 Her two daughters also keep her tremendously busy and happy.

 The quiet genius of VIA with a PhD in Chaos Mathematics, Monty has taken on the intense challenge of organizing and processing the vast sets of data that are a necessary part of helping achieve universal access to energy 2030, and assessing other micro infrastructure opportunities.
 Part of these achievements have been to create a free online mapping tool - the Sustainable Energy for All (SE4All) Developers' Atlas - which has gathered in one location over 500 layers of data and 2 million points of data in a visual feast for the eyes of energy planners globally.
 He also leads VIA's innovative service of mapping unmapped households in rural areas of developing countries as described further at www.developmentmaps.org, and processes such data to give useful analytical results to the VIA team and external clients such as rapid low cost algorithms that generate least-length rural electrification networks for detailed masterplanning in any country.
 Monty enjoys cycling, playing in orchestras and a good drop of wine, but usually no more than two of these activities at once.